sagemath/sage-archive-2023-02-01/src/doc/en/developer/sagenb/development_workflow.rst

 You already have your own forked copy of the `Sage Notebook`_ repository, by following :ref:`forking`.
 You have :ref:`set-up-fork`.
-You have configured git by following :ref:`configure-git`.
+You have configured git by following :ref:`section-git-configuration`.
 Now you are ready for some real work.

 Workflow summary
 ================